 So of course we wanted our own family.
 I had told James of my fertility troubles when we met and we knew we would face it all together.
 It didn't work.
 I had to have further surgery on my ovaries as I developed Polycystic Ovary Syndrome.
-I was in and out of hospital dealing with that and other health troubles and I was diagnosed with depression and Post Traumatic Stress Disorder from the domestic abuse and the child loss, ectopics and the surgeries.
+I was in and out of hospital dealing with that and other health troubles and I was diagnosed with depression and Post Traumatic Stress Disorder from the very unhappy marriage and the child loss, ectopics and the surgeries.

 In 2006 I was diagnosed with the painful condition Fibromyalgia and Chronic Fatigue Syndrome.
 I found out that contraception doesn't work in some women with Fibromyalgia, no one really knows why.
 Health wise things just kept snowballing and it felt I wasn't in control of anything.